bytepath/shared/readme.md

     abstract protected function checkData($data, $rules): ValidationResult;
 ```

 That performs the validation action in the method of your choice.
-You must implement yourself.
+You must implement this method yourself.

 This method returns an object that extends the ValidationResult class described below.

 ### ValidationResult